 Once you have Wireshark installed, launch the application, then click the name of your primary or active network interface under Interface List in order to start capturing network packets.
 For example, if you wish to analyze traffic from your wireless network, select the wireless interface entry.

 In order to filter for Authentic8 traffic, you will want to create the filter list below in order to focus the display on all Silo IP addresses.
 Please disregard the double quote characters at the beginning and end.

 *These IPs may change so please refer to the support article: Details about Firewall Rules Needed for Silo Access for the most updated list of IPs.

-Once your filter is in place, you can start capturing packets however you will not see anything in Wireshark until you attempt a connection using the Silo application.
+Once your filter is in place, you may begin capturing packets, however, you will not see anything in Wireshark until you attempt a connection using the Silo application.

-Go ahead and launch Silo now.
-You should see Wireshark begin to display rows of captured data.
+Once Silo is launched, you should see Wireshark begin to display rows of captured data.
 This data can be used to troubleshoot your connection.

 During the launch process, you will want to look for 2 certificate exchanges.
 Here is an example of one of the certificate exchanges.